Spring 2021 Gardening Class Schedule

 April 24th – I Grew It, Now What?
 A Harvest Workshop

-June 12th – All About Compost (Garden Growers Club Members Only)
+June 12th – All About Compost (Garden Growers Club Exclusive)

-July 24th – Growing Fruit in the Lowcountry (Garden Growers Club Members Only)
+July 24th – Growing Fruit in the Lowcountry (Garden Growers Club Exclusive)

 Spring 2021 In Person Plant Sales!!!